Derby County F.C.: 1980s revival and promotion to Premier League

 After relegation to the Third Division in May 1984, the club appointed Arthur Cox as manager.
 Although they missed out on promotion in Cox's first season as manager, they then won back-to-back promotions and were back in the First Division for the 1987–88 season, with attendances also rising as the club's on-the-field fortunes and financial position improved.
 The financial backing of new chairman Robert Maxwell saw stars such as Peter Shilton, Mark Wright, Dean Saunders, Trevor Hebberd and Ted McMinn brought to the club and they finished fifth in the 1988–89 season.

 A lack of any further investment from Maxwell quickly led to a decline and discontent amongst the club's fans, culminating in relegation back to the Second Division in 1991 when the club finished bottom of the First Division with just five wins all season.
 At this time, local newspaper businessman Lionel Pickering became the majority shareholder of the club, taking control just before Maxwell's death in November 1991.
 In 1992, Derby County paid £2.5 million for Notts County central defender Craig Short, at the time – and for five years afterwards – the most expensive player to be signed by a club outside the top flight, and indeed one of the highest fees paid by any English club for a player at the time.
 Other expensive signings included strikers Tommy Johnson and Marco Gabbiadini.
-Cox's resignation as manager in October 1993 saw the appointment of legendary former player Roy McFarland as manager.
+Cox's resignation as manager in October 1993 saw the appointment of former player Roy McFarland as manager.
 Derby reached the final of the Division One playoffs that season, but were beaten by local rivals Leicester City.
 McFarland was sacked a year later after Derby missed out on the playoffs, and his replacement was Jim Smith – a manager whose track record at his previous clubs included four promotions and an FA Cup semi-final appearance.

 Although the 1995–96 season started slowly, the signing of sweeper Igor Štimac in the early autumn proved pivotal.
 Smith guided the Rams to a second-place finish and the Premier League, now the top flight of English football.
 During that season, it was announced Derby would be leaving the Baseball Ground after more than 100 years to move into a new all-seater stadium, following earlier plans to develop the Baseball Ground as a 26,000-seat stadium.

 After finishing in 12th place in their first season back in the top flight, the club left the Baseball Ground, its home of 102 years, to move into the new 33,597-seat Pride Park Stadium for the 1997–98 season.
 The Baseball Ground was demolished six years later and a memorial was eventually erected in memory of its role in Derby city history.